Solution · Home Services

 Prefero works with HVAC, plumbing, electrical, residential cleaning, landscaping and lawn care, pest control, handyman services, painting, roofing, and gutter cleaning businesses.
 The agents are configured around each trade's specific service vocabulary, seasonal demand patterns, and urgency tiers, so a plumbing emergency is handled differently from a scheduled spring landscaping visit.

 Cora monitors every inbound channel (phone, SMS, Google Local Services Ads messages, and website forms) around the clock.
 When a homeowner contacts you about a genuine emergency (burst pipe, no heat, no power), Cora qualifies the urgency and routes the contact directly to your on-call technician within 60 seconds.
 Non-emergency inquiries received overnight are booked into the next available appointment slot and confirmed by text.
-In our data, 64% of emergency calls arrive outside business hours (Prefero internal data, 4,300+ businesses).
-Cora ensures none of those jobs go to a competitor who answered faster.
+In our data, 64% of emergency calls arrive outside business hours (Prefero internal data, 5,000+ local businesses).
+Cora ensures none of those jobs go to a competitor who answered faster, while Lila makes sure the review that follows a great emergency save turns into the next homeowner's reason to call you first.

 How does Lila help an HVAC or plumbing business rank for local searches?

-Lila optimises your Google Business Profile for the specific queries your customers use ("AC repair near me," "emergency plumber [city]," "HVAC tune-up [zip code]") and builds service-area landing pages for each of the zip codes or neighbourhoods you serve.
-It manages the review velocity that Google uses to rank Local Services Ads listings, and maintains the citation consistency across directories that Google Maps uses to verify your service area.
-Businesses ranked outside the Maps top ten regularly see impression increases of 200–300% within 60 days of Lila activation (Prefero internal data, 4,300+ businesses).
+Lila optimizes your Google Business Profile for the specific queries your customers use ("AC repair near me," "emergency plumber [city]," "HVAC tune-up [zip code]"), builds service-area landing pages for each zip code or neighborhood you serve, and keeps you visible when a homeowner asks an AI assistant for a recommendation nearby.
+It maintains the citation consistency across directories that Google Maps uses to verify your service area, while managing the review velocity that Google uses to help rank Local Services Ads listings.
+Businesses ranked outside the Maps top ten regularly see impression increases of 200–300% within 90 days of Lila activation (Prefero internal data, 5,000+ local businesses).

 Does Prefero integrate with ServiceTitan, Jobber, or Housecall Pro?

 Yes.
 Cora reads real-time technician availability and books service appointments directly into ServiceTitan, Jobber, and Housecall Pro without requiring a separate data entry step.
-Echo pulls completed job records from those same platforms to trigger post-job review requests and seasonal reactivation sequences.
+Lila pulls completed job records from those same platforms to trigger post-job review requests, and Echo uses your service history to time seasonal reactivation outreach to the right customers.
 Sage pulls job and revenue data for the lead-to-job and CAC reporting it surfaces in the dashboard.

 What is a healthy lead-to-job ratio for an HVAC or plumbing business?

-How does Echo handle seasonal reactivation for a multi-service operator?
+How does Prefero handle seasonal reactivation of past customers?

 Echo segments your past customer list by the services they have used and triggers reactivation outreach timed to your seasonal demand cycle.
 HVAC customers receive a furnace tune-up reminder before the first forecasted cold snap in your market; landscaping customers receive a spring cleanup prompt in late February; gutter cleaning customers receive a fall reminder in September.
-Each message references the specific service the customer previously purchased rather than sending a generic blast.
+Each message references the specific service the customer previously purchased rather than sending a generic blast, and Lila's growing review base gives them one more reason to call you again instead of searching for someone new.

 How does Prefero compare to using Angi or Google Local Services Ads on their own?

 Angi and Google LSA are pay-per-lead channels.
-They generate inbound contacts at $8–$22 per qualified lead (Prefero internal data, 4,300+ businesses) but they do not handle the response, qualification, or booking.
+They generate inbound contacts at $8–$22 per qualified lead (Prefero internal data, 5,000+ local businesses) but they do not handle the response, qualification, or booking.
 If a homeowner submits an LSA lead at 9 pm on a Friday and no one responds until Monday morning, the lead is gone regardless of what you paid for it.
-Prefero wraps around LSA and Angi: Lila improves your LSA quality score to lower cost per lead; Cora responds to every LSA lead within 60 seconds and converts it; Sage tracks cost per job booked from each source so budget allocation is data-driven rather than habitual.
+Prefero wraps around LSA and Angi: Lila improves your search and LSA visibility to lower cost per lead and builds the review base that lifts your LSA quality score; Cora responds to every LSA lead within 60 seconds and converts it; Sage tracks cost per job booked from each source so budget allocation is data-driven rather than habitual.

 How quickly does a home services business typically see results from Prefero?

 Most operators see measurable change within 30 days.
 Cora begins capturing after-hours calls and LSA leads from day one.
-Lila's Google Business Profile and citation improvements produce Maps impression gains within 30 to 45 days.
-Echo's first seasonal reactivation batch typically runs within the first two weeks and commonly brings back 15–25% of lapsed customers in that first send (Prefero internal data, 4,300+ businesses).
+Lila's Google Business Profile and citation improvements produce Maps impression gains within 30 to 45 days, and its review requests start compounding your rating from the first completed job.
+Echo's first seasonal reactivation batch typically runs within the first two weeks, commonly bringing back 15–25% of lapsed customers in that first send (Prefero internal data, 5,000+ local businesses).
 Sage surfaces the lead-to-job ratio baseline within the first week so you have a measured starting point.

 How does Prefero help multi-trade operators manage routing by trade type?